OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 7. What are the challenges of evaluation and reporting of p53 in BE for dysplasia?
 Ilke Nalbantoglu (USA)

 8. What are the advantages and disadvantages of various systems for evaluating post-therapy tumor regression?
-Florence Renaud (France)
+Rupert Langer (Austria)

 9. Current role of digital pathology and AI in esophageal carcinoma and treatment response?
 Bastian Dislich (Switzerland)